adamhashi/genero-syntax-highlighting/README.md

     }

 The terminal setting lets vscode read your bash settings.
 Setting the encoding to Windows 1252 fixes errors when working with files containing french characters.

-Optionally, you can also add:

-    "files.encoding": "windows1252",
-    "git.untrackedChanges": "hidden",
-    "editor.renderIndentGuides": false,
-    "vim.handleKeys": {
-        //"<C-x>": false,
-    }

-This will remove the tab indent lines.
-Add lines to vim.handleKeys if you want certain keyboard commands to default to the vscode function.
-The git setting hides untracked changes in the vscode source control page.
+The indent setting will remove tab indent lines, and the git setting hides untracked changes in the vscode source control page.

 ## Known Issues

 There's probably a ton, but then again if they aren't known then they wouldn't be here anyways.

 ## Release Notes

+### 14-May-2020 0.1.1

+Actually fixed /* comments not highlighting for real now

 ### 05-May-2020 0.1.0